Black Girl (1966 film): Themes

 The mask is a symbol of unity and identity, but today for the non-Africans it is only a 'souvenir'.

+The mask represents Diouana's new home.
+Masks in Africa are where spirits of the dead reside and where they continue to be part of the living.
+In combination with the boy, this scene is a powerful testimony that came to be a classic in African scene cinema.
+Diouana is not dead.
+She is part of the future (represented by the child): The scene means "The future is watching you".

 As the film progresses, Diouana is shown as becoming increasingly depressed and lonely.
 Each day, her African identity deteriorates as she is seen as nothing but a servant to Madame.
 Theorists have explained that placing any human being in an inferior position in the context of discourse causes great mental strain.
 Fanon argues that it causes both the mind and body to feel inferior causing the colonized to feel less like a human being.
 This is the experience Diouana has.
-The film portrays how colonialism can break down an individual’s whole mindset, and cause them to face personal damage on top of the destruction already being caused through colonialism.
+The film portrays how colonialism can break down an individual's whole mindset, and cause them to face personal damage on top of the destruction already being caused through colonialism.

 The concept of literacy is additionally a very valuable aspect of the portrayal of colonialism.
-Author Rachel Langford expresses its importance and the way Diouana’s identity is ripped from her.
-Due to her illiteracy, when a letter is sent to Diouana by her mother, Madame and Monsieur take it upon themselves to write Diouana’s response for her, asking her to correct them if they get anything wrong.
+Author Rachel Langford expresses its importance and the way Diouana's identity is ripped from her.
+Due to her illiteracy, when a letter is sent to Diouana by her mother, Madame and Monsieur take it upon themselves to write Diouana's response for her, asking her to correct them if they get anything wrong.
 While Diouana is suffering, they begin to express to her mother that she is having a lovely and fulfilling time in France.
 Diouana becomes enraged, narrating that this is not her letter, although not correcting the couple.
 This scenario is significant to the theme of colonialism as Diouana is not developing her own life and personality.
 It is created for her by the colonizer.
 The film shows the damage that colonialism can cause an individual.